Iowa Sports Betting – Bet On Sports Legally In IA

 Where Can I Bet On Sports in Iowa?

-- If the state meets its self-imposed deadline, then local sportsbooks in Iowa will be open for business in time for football season.
+- You can wager at 13+ different gambling outlets in Iowa, with more to come.
+There are also at least five domestic online operators currently up and running.
 In addition, offshore online sportsbooks operating legally within the industry, such as the ones listed on this page, also accept betting action from Iowa's sports fans.

 Largest Sports Betting Cities in Iowa